‘The Masked Dancer’ spoilers: The Tulip is …

 SEE ‘The Masked Dancer’ spoilers: Cotton Candy is …

+We absolutely sure that the Tulip is Mackenzie Ziegler, who came to fame on the Lifetime reality series “Dance Moms” and is now a huge star on TikTok; the Tulip ended her routine last week by flashing the TikTok sign.

-Tulip is clearly a trained dancer.
-Both Mackenzie and her older sister Maddie Ziegler, were featured on this long-running reality TV series starting in 2011; we saw the number “11” on a box in her first clues video.
-And the Tulip readily admits to having a rivalry (as in sibling) with her “best bud.”
+Tulip did a terrific job tapping last week, which is one of the hardest dance steps to master.
+She is clearly a trained dancer.
+Mackenzie was featured on “Dance Moms,” the long-running reality TV series that kicked off in 2011; we saw the number “11” on a box in her first clues video and an alarm clock set at 11:00 in the third cludes video.

-We ruled out the Tulip being Maddie because the clues fit Mackenzie so well.
-She is a sensation on TikTok, which is hinted at in both clues videos.
-And she starred onstage in “The Wizard of Oz,” which was referenced by Tulip’s ruby shoes that she clicked three times.
+The Tulip readily admits to having a rivalry (as in sibling) with her “best bud”; Mackenzie’s older sister Maddie Ziegler was part of the drama of “Dance Moms.”

 SEE ‘The Masked Dancer’ spoilers: The Exotic Bird is …